Omo Valley, Ethiopia - Things to Do in Omo Valley

 Top Things to Do in Omo Valley

-Hamar bull-jumping ceremony
+Hamer bull-jumping ceremony

-Book Hamar bull-jumping ceremony Tours:
+Book Hamer bull-jumping ceremony Tours:

-Book Mago National Park Mursi visit Tours:
+Book Mursi lip-plate encounter in Mago Park Tours:

 Getting There